Common Pleas Court Judges

 Jury Instructions, Interrogatories, and Verdict Forms

 Counsel shall provide jury instructions which conform to OJI or cite to published Ohio cases.
 Counsel shall provide jury instructions that are relevant to the specific issues to be presented at trial.
-All instructions should be short, concise, understandable and neutral statements of law.
+All instructions should be short, concise, understandable, and neutral statements of law.
 The Court will not consider proposed jury instructions that are deemed argumentative or which otherwise do not conform to the above requirements.
 The parties must serve their proposed jury instructions, interrogatories, and verdict forms on each other at least fourteen (14) days before trial.
 The parties should then confer in order to agree on a single set of instructions to the extent possible.
-The joint proposed instructions (along with the proposed instructions upon which the parties have been unable to agree), interrogatories, and verdict forms must be filed with the court at least five (5) business days before trial.
-In addition to hard copies, proposed jury instructions, including the stipulated statement of the case, jury interrogatories, and verdict forms are to be provided to the court in MS Word or WordPerfect format either on a CD-ROM or thumb drive.
+The joint proposed instructions (along with the proposed instructions upon which the parties have been unable to agree), interrogatories, and verdict forms must be filed with the Court at least five (5) business days before trial.
+In addition to hard copies, proposed jury instructions, including the stipulated statement of the case, jury interrogatories, and verdict forms are to be provided to the court in MS Word or WordPerfect format.
+Parties should contact the staff attorney to obtain the email address for delivery of an electronic copy of proposed jury instructions.

 Objections to Proposed Jury Instructions